Absolution

 There are issues about the right of the Church to offer absolution, since it is recognized that man cannot know God’s intention, and cannot presume to offer absolution in His name.

-The Church recognized this at the Council of Trent in the 16th century (about 30 years before the appearance of the first Faustbuch), but maintained that it had inherited the authority given directly by Jesus to the apostles, including Peter (John 20:19-23).
-Others say that it is a stretch to assume that the apostles also inherited the power to transmit the spirit, or that the Church shared in that authority for generations to come.
+The Church recognized this at the Council of Trent in the mid-16th century (5-20 years before the estimated writing of the first Faust story), but maintained that it had inherited the authority given directly by Jesus to the apostles, including Peter (John 20:19-23).

 Absolution forgives the guilt associated with the penitent’s sins, and removes the eternal punishment (Hell) associated with mortal sins.
-As real damage may have been done, the penitent is still liable for punishment here on Earth, unless the Church applies an indulgence, which at times could be bought from various priests.
+As real damage may have been done, the penitent is still liable for punishment here on Earth, unless the Church applies an indulgence, which at times could be bought from a priest–which was something else the Protestants didn’t like.

 The Reformed traditions